La5te2/ChessAI/Gadus.md

 ### 6.1 Search Modes

-Search mode `closed` derives its initial move ranking directly from the model policy.
-Search mode `only-mcts` evaluates leaf nodes in neural batches and derives its initial ranking from the resulting MCTS root distribution.
-Both modes then apply the enabled IMF (Instant Mate First) and RPP (Repetition Policy Penalty) decision components.
+In `closed` mode, search derives its initial move ranking directly from the model Policy.
+In `only-mcts` mode, search evaluates leaf nodes in neural batches and derives its initial ranking from the resulting MCTS root distribution.
+Search then applies the enabled IMF (Instant Mate First) and RPP (Repetition Policy Penalty) decision components in either mode.

 Within `only-mcts` mode, expanding node $s$ creates one outgoing edge $(s,a)$ for each legal action $a$ and stores policy probability $P(s,a)$ as that edge's prior.
 Each prior remains fixed throughout the search.
 The completed visit counts of an edge and its parent node are denoted by $N(s,a)$ and $N(s)=\sum_aN(s,a)$.
 During batched selection, virtual visits reserve edges for concurrent paths and reduce repeated selection of the same edge.
 Their corresponding counts are $N_v(s,a)$ and $N_v(s)=\sum_aN_v(s,a)$.
 Selection combines completed and virtual visits into the augmented counts: